-The program has not met our expectations as we have had low participation.
-At the end of both the fall semester we conducted a 15 question survey on the mentorship program as part of the final exam in the Introduction to Environmental Engineering course.
+The program has not met our expectations as we still have had low participation.
+At the end of each fall semester we conducted a 15 question survey on the mentorship program as part of the final exam in the Introduction to Environmental Engineering course.
 Students were given extra points for taking the survey.
-Both years we had over 90% survey participation with 55 EVEN students taking it in 2014 and 51 in 2015.
+Every year we had over 90% survey participation with 55 EVEN students taking it in 2014 and 51 in 2015 and 63 in 2016.